mdeguzis/RetroRig/README.md

 Issues are very much welcome!
 Please see the AUTHORS file in the root directory for all the awesome people that contribute to this project.

-You can follow RetroRig's development by staring the github.com page, or with joining the IRC channel `#retrorig-dev` located under the irc.freenode.net network.
+You can follow RetroRig's development by staring the github.com page, or with joining the IRC channel `#libregeek` located under the irc.freenode.net network.
 The main op is me "ProfessorKaos64".
 You can also follow me on twitter with the username "@N3RD42".
 There is also a [forum](http://libregeek.org/forum/index.php) for any and all discussion.

 **Please be advised:**